hojimat/oldhomepage/articles/_posts/2020-07-25-simulation.md

 title: Simulations in economics
 lang: english
 categ: article
-description: This article talks about simulations as a research tool for the economists, how they allow for weaker assumptions, bounded rationality and high complexity.
+description: This article talks about simulation as a research tool for the economists, how it allows for weaker assumptions, bounded rationality and high complexity.
 keywords: simulation, economics, agent-based modeling, abm
 tags: economics
 image: /assets/img/simulation/simulation.png